DarekDGB/DigiByte-Adamantine-Wallet-OS/README.md

 ## Architecture

-Adamantine Wallet is designed as a **user-first protection layer** that operates at the wallet level without modifying blockchain consensus or cryptography.
+Adamantine Wallet OS is designed as a **user-first protection layer** that operates at the wallet level without modifying blockchain consensus or cryptography.

 The architecture focuses on: